The Mamre Road Precinct is within the Western Sydney Employment Area and was rezoned in June 2020.

 The draft Development Control Plan (DCP) provides planning controls for future development in the Mamre Road Precinct including building design controls, a road network, drainage strategy and landscaping and biodiversity controls.

 The draft DCP was on public exhibition from 10 November to 17 December 2020.
+The submissions are now available on the Planning Portal.

 Thank you to everyone who made submissions to the exhibition.
 All feedback and submissions will be carefully considered in finalisation of the DCP.